 Public health campaigns encouraging people to wash their hands helped reduce the number of cases.
 So did the gradual replacement of horse-drawn vehicles with the automobile, eventually eliminating fecal matter in the streets.
-During World War One, soldiers were vaccinated against the disease, making it the first war in which deaths from combat were greater than from disease.

 Typhoid is caused by bacteria and is spread through water or food contaminated by feces.

-- Abdominal pain and digestive problems.
+- Abdominal pain and digestive problems

 - Bloody nose